MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 tags: Code
 category: Misc
 ---

+> Below are a set of pattern's I apply to my code in C#, these patterns may port to other languages but it is important to note they are context specific patterns.

 I would like to spend some time on nulls.
 Before you tackle nulls you should first understand the difference between reference type variables and value type variables.
 I'm going to assume you already have this understanding - if you don't read [this](http://stackoverflow.com/questions/5057267/what-is-the-difference-between-a-reference-type-and-value-type-in-c).

 ### Before there were nulls there were magic numbers